-History also helps determine whether a particular statute or constitutional amendment is based on animus toward the affected class.
-The Supreme Court has, in the past, taken a particularly hard look at such laws and amendments.
+The Court has applied a heightened level of scrutiny to laws that single out a group that has experienced a history of discrimination, even when the level of discrimination historically faced by that group hard look at such laws and amendments.
 See, e.g., Romer, 517 U.S. at 632 ("[T]he amendment seems inexplicable by anything but animus toward the class it affects."); City of Cleburne v.
 Cleburne Living Ctr., 473 U.S. 432, 450 (1985) (holding unconstitutional an ordinance that "appears to us to rest on an irrational prejudice against the mentally retarded"); Department of Agric. v.
 Moreno, 413 U.S. 528, 534 (1973) (holding unconstitutional a statutory provision "intended to prevent so called 'hippies' and 'hippie communes' from participating in the food stamp program" (citation omitted)).

-and unfortunate history of sex discrimination."
+has diminished.
+So, for instance, the Court continues to evaluate government action differentiating between men and women through the lens of the "Nation['s] long and unfortunate history of sex discrimination."
 United States v.
-Virginia, 518 U.S. 515, 531-532 (1996) (citation omitted); see also Frontiero v.
-Richardson, 411 U.S. 677, 685 (1973) (plurality opinion) (acknowledging that "the position of women in America has improved markedly in recent decades," but observing that "throughout much of the 19th century the position of women in our society was, in many respects, comparable to that of blacks under the pre-Civil War slave codes").
-The Supreme Court's previous gay-rights decisions also emphasize the historical record undergirding the analysis.
+Virginia, 518 U.S. 515, 531-532 (1996) (citation omitted), and it continues to apply an intermediate scrutiny standard to genderbased classifications See Nevada Dep't of Human Res. v.
+Hibbs, 538 U.S. 721, 729-730 (2003).
+It has done so in light of the discrimination historically faced by women, even though the Court has observed that "the position of women in America has improved markedly in recent decades."
+Frontiero v.
+Richardson, 411 U.S. 677, 685 (1973) (plurality opinion).

+This Court's previous gay-rights decisions emphasize the historical record undergirding its analysis.
 The majority opinion in Lawrence devotes nearly a third of its pages to the history of anti-sodomy laws.
 See Lawrence, 539 U.S. at 567-573.
-The Court acknowledged that the majority in Bowers v.
-Hardwick, 478 U.S. 186 (1986), had erred in "rel[ying] upon" "historical premises [that] are not without doubt and, at the very least, are overstated."
+The Court acknowledged that the Bowers majority had erred in "rellying upon" "historical premises [that] are not without doubt and, at the very least, are overstated."
 Id. at 571.
 After correcting this historical record, the Court concluded that Bowers was wrongly decided.
-Id.
+As a professional organization devoted to the study of American history and culture, the OAH is not before the Court to advocate in favor of a particular legal doctrine or standard.
+But it wishes to advise the Court that the historical record is clear.
+Gay men and lesbians in America have been subjected to generations of widespread discrimination and demonization, commencing as soon as they emerged as a group into American public consciousness and continuing today.